 Twenty-four New York police officers are given the job of investigating the city’s serious traffic crashes.
 The first thing the officers need to determine at any roped-off crash scene is whether a crime has actually taken place.

 Those who are legally responsible for a person’s death can be held accountable in a court of law by the surviving family through a wrongful death suit.
 To determine the negligence of another, it is very important investigators immediately locate witnesses and obtain statements.
-A legal professional should coordinate a detailed investigation into the accident and then recommend the best course of legal action to take.
+A legal professional at Raphaelson & Levine will coordinate a detailed investigation into the accident and then recommend the best course of legal action to take.

 The New York Times, “Police Unit Taking Closer Look at Deadly Crashes” J. David Goodman, Jun.
 23, 2013

 If you or a loved one have been injured and have questions about your legal options, contact Raphaelson & Levine today.
 Our personal injury lawyers have helped thousands of New Yorkers understand their next steps following a serious injury.
 Call (212) 268-3222 or request a free lawyer consultation.